About This Listing

 About the Host, John And Aileen

 We moved from England to Ireland in 2002, looking to retire in a few years.
-Those few years turned into ten years because the cottage we bought in 2003 took far longer to fix up than we originally planned.
+Those few years turned into ten years because the cottage we bought took far longer to fix up than we originally planned.
 Although we did very little structural work ourselves, most of the internal work is our own.
 It's been a tough time but it's finished now, and we are delighted with the results.

 We both share an interest in classic cars - I maintain and repair them, and both Aileen and I like driving them.
 There are several active classic and vintage car clubs in the Limerick area.
 There are many meetings and shows, particularly in the summer months.